troymessina/PhysicsArtOfModeling/chapters/01Introduction.md

 :::

 # Theories, hypotheses and models
-For the purpose of this textbook (and science in general), we introduce a distinction in what we mean by "theory", "hypothesis", and by "model".
-We will consider a "theory" to be a set of statements (or an equation) that gives us a broad description, applicable to several phenomena and that allows us to make verifiable predictions.
-For example, Chloe's Theory ($t \propto \sqrt{h}$) can be considered a theory.
-Specifically, we do not use the word theory in the context of "I have a theory about this..."
+The word “theory” implies uncertainty to most people – an educated guess or idea about the natural world that can be tested.
+But that is not what scientists mean when we use the word theory.
+A **scientific theory**, such as the “Theory of Plate Tectonics,” or the “Theory of General Relativity” is a coherent set of explanations for a large number of facts and observations about the natural world.
+It must be grounded in evidence, tested against a wide range of conditions, and it must be effective in problem solving and making predictions.

-A "hypothesis" is a consequence of the theory that one can test.
-From Chloe's Theory, we have the hypothesis that an object will take $\sqrt{2}$ times longer to fall from $1 {\rm m}$ than from $2 {\rm m}$.
-We can formulate the hypothesis based on the theory and then test that hypothesis.
+A **hypothesis** is a question or idea about the natural world, often based on a theory or law, that can be tested.
+We can formulate a hypothesis based on the theory and then test that hypothesis.
 If the hypothesis is found to be invalidated by experiment, then either the theory is incorrect, or the hypothesis is not consistent with the theory.

-A "model" is a situation-specific description of a phenomenon *based on a theory*, that allows us to make a specific prediction.
-Using the example from the previous section, our theory would be that the fall time of an object is proportional to the square root of the drop height, and a model would be applying that theory to describe a tennis ball falling by $4.2 {\rm m}$.
-From the model, we can form a testable hypothesis of how long it will take the tennis ball to fall that distance.
-It is important to note that a model will almost always be an approximation of the theory applied to describe a particular phenomenon.
-For example, if Chloe's Theory is only valid in vacuum, and we use it to model the time that it takes for an object to fall at the surface of the Earth, we may find that our model disagrees with experiment.
-We would not necessarily conclude that the theory is invalidated, if our model did not adequately apply the theory to describe the phenomenon (e.g. by forgetting to include the effect of air drag).
+A **model** is a situation-specific description of a phenomenon that allows us to make a specific prediction.
+A model that can be succinctly described by an equation is often called a **scientific law**.
+Using the example from the previous section, our model would be that the fall time of an object is proportional to the square root of the drop height, and a law would be the precise mathematical description of that model.
+From the model, we can form a testable hypothesis of how long it will take the tennis ball to fall a given distance.
+It is important to note that a model will almost always be an approximation of the theory applied to describe a particular set of conditions.
+For example, if Chloe’s law is only valid in vacuum, and we use it to model the time that it takes for an object to fall at the surface of the Earth, we may find that our model disagrees with experiment.
+We would not necessarily conclude that the law is invalidated, if our model did not adequately apply the theory to describe the phenomenon (e.g. by forgetting to include the effect of air drag).

 This textbook will introduce the theories from Classical Physics, which were mostly established and tested between the seventeenth and nineteenth centuries.
 We will take it as given that readers of this textbook are not likely to perform experiments that challenge those well-established theories.
-The main challenge will be, given a theory, to define a model that describes a particular situation, and then to test that model.
-This introductory physics course is thus focused on thinking of "doing physics" as the task of correctly modelling a situation.
+The main task will be, given a theory, to define a model that describes a particular situation, and then to test that model.
+This introductory physics course is thus focused on thinking about “doing physics” as the task of correctly modelling a situation.

 :::{attention} Emma's Thoughts
 **What's the difference between a model and a theory?**